FATac/fatac.github.com/source/legal.rst

     HTTP Method: GET
     Returns: JSON code of generated temporary user identifier and first form

 Support service that retrieves information concerning a specified key-value pair.
-This key must be specified at legal script using "autodata" clause.
+This key must be specified at legal script using "reference" clause.
 This should be called background (using AJAX) to fill current form with recurrent data to save user time from data introduction.